 This principle emphasizes on controlling temperature changes and air quality in Kashan.
 The high difference between day and night temperatures in Kashan highlights the importance of the quality of open, closed and indoor spaces.
 To measure this principle, the number of closed spaces and its relationship with semi-open and open spaces must be determined.
-Priority is given to the fruitful connection (with the possibility of moving) between closed spaces with open or semi-open spaces, visual connection (opening without the possibility of moving) and finally closed spaces that have no connection with open or semi-open spaces.
+Priority is given to the fruitful connection (with the possibility of moving) between closed spaces with open or semiopen spaces, visual connection (opening without the possibility of moving) and finally closed spaces that have no connection with open or semi-open spaces.
 The grading of the variables of this principle is given in Table 6.

 F3.
-Wind element: Different degrees of airflow based on the location of windows

-Grade (1) Responsive house in four seasons Grade (2) Responsive house in three seasons Grade (3) Responsive house in two seasons Grade (4) Responsive house Single season Northwest-southeast direction of a traditional house East-west direction of the a traditional house: autumn- spring-summer East-west direction of a contemporary house built in the south: spring-autumn North-South direction of a contemporary house built north: Winter North-west-southeast direction of a contemporary house built in the south North-west-southeast direction of a contemporary house built North: winter-spring-autumn
+Wind element: Different degrees of airflow based on the location of windows xashan.
+The mgn unrerene c between day and variables of this princ siple is given in rable 0.
+Grade (1) Responsive house in four Grade (2) Responsive house in Grade (3) Responsive house in two Grade (4) Responsive house seasons three seasons seasons Single season Northwest-southeast direction of a traditional house East-west direction of the a traditional house: autumn- spring-summer East-west direction of a contemporary house built in the south: spring-autumn North-South direction of a contemporary house built north: Winter • North-west-southeast direction of a contemporary house built in the south North-west-southeast direction of a contemporary house built North: winter-spring-autumn